blinkk/degu/CONTRIBUTING.md

 #### Linking

 ```
-$ cd ~/yano-js  # To to whereever this git repo is cloned to
+$ cd ~/degu  # To to whereever this git repo is cloned to
 $ npm link

 Navigate to your project
-$ npm link yano-js
+$ npm link degu

 ```
 #### Unlinking
 The order is important here.
 ```
 Navigate to your project
-$ npm unlink --no-save yano-js
+$ npm unlink --no-save degu

-$ cd ~/yano-js  # To to whereever this git repo is cloned to
+$ cd ~/degu  # To to whereever this git repo is cloned to
 $ npm unlink
 ```